-Please report all expenses above normal operating costs that are directly related to Hurricane Harvey.

-NOTE: Do NOT include costs related to Hurricane Harvey anywhere else on this cost report.

-Enter the total amount of expenses, above normal operating costs, that were incurred as a direct result of Hurricane Harvey.
+- Please report all expenses above normal operating costs that are directly related to the natural disaster. - NOTE: Do NOT include costs related to the natural disaster Harvey anywhere else on this cost report. - Enter the total amount of expenses, above normal operating costs, that were incurred as a direct result of the natural disaster.
 Please round your reported amount to the nearest whole dollar.